-Thrilling fans around the world from spring to winter, the WTCC visits Africa, Asia, Europe and South America, while three street tracks, a season-closing night race, a new category for TCN2 cars and a Tour de France-style team time trial will further increase the spectacle.
+Thrilling fans around the world from spring to winter, the WTCC visits Africa, Asia, Europe and South America, while three street tracks, a season-closing night race and the return of the WTCC MAC3 Tour de France-style team time trial will further increase the spectacle.

 WHAT’S NEW FOR 2017

 The WTCC’s sporting regulations for 2017 will include the allowance for FIA World Rallycross-style ‘joker’ laps to be introduced subject to the approval of the FIA’s Safety and Circuit commissions.
 Aimed primarily at spicing up the action during the Vila Real street race, ‘joker’ laps require drivers to follow a short alternative route on one of both the Opening Race and Main Race.
 However, they cannot be taken until the third lap of a race and their inclusion at events will be subject to a full safety inspection being completed.